ComputerDaddyGuy/JFileTreePrettyPrinter/CONTRIBUTING.md

 - **Ask questions** if something is unclear
 - **Star ⭐ the repository** if you find it useful

-Your feedback is very valuable, even if direct code contributions aren’t accepted.
+Your feedback is very valuable, even if direct code contributions aren’t accepted **for now**.